 Beware of hidden dangers

 A vegan diet can still consist of processed foods, white carbs and cookies if you’re not careful.
 As with any diet, there are also hidden pitfalls in seemingly healthy options.
-Canned legumes can contain one third of the recommended daily salt intake for adults (simmer them in fresh water for 3-5 mins to reduce levels by 40%), and dairy milk substitutes can be high in added sugars.
-Sourcing good quality, organic plant-based foods is vitally important for your health, so do your research and always check the labels.
+Canned legumes can contain one third of the recommended daily salt intake for adults (simmer them in fresh water for 3-5 minutes to reduce levels by 40 percent), and dairy-milk substitutes can be high in added sugars.
+Sourcing good-quality, organic plant-based foods is vital for your health, so do your research and always check the labels.

 Think about protein

-“Getting enough protein is not as hard as many people think if you’re eating sufficient legumes, pulses and protein-rich foods such as quinoa and buckwheat, which takes dedicated planning,” says Kalinik.
+“Getting enough protein is not as difficult as many people think if you’re eating sufficient legumes, pulses and protein-rich foods such as quinoa and buckwheat, which takes dedicated planning,” says Kalinik.
 If you’re always on the run or regularly working out, vegan-based protein powders can make up the deficit.
 “Plant-derived pea and hemp proteins are the best wholefood protein sources, but they don’t always contain the full spectrum of amino acids, so look for protein powders that combine both,” says Charlie Turner, former GB swimmer and co-founder of Neat Nutrition.
-Soy-based protein powders are another option, but be aware that soy contains a phytoestrogen that can impact hormones when consumed in high amounts.
+Soy-based protein powders are another option, but be aware that soy contains a phytoestrogen that can impact hormones when consumed in high quantities.

 Supplement your nutrients

-There are no reliable plant-based sources of B12, which naturally occurs in meat and animal bi-products (except honey) and is essential for creating healthy DNA and red blood cells, plus keeping your hair thick and healthy.
-It’s also near impossible to achieve the recommended levels of the vital omega-3 essential fatty acids found in oily fish.
+There are no reliable plant-based sources of B12, which naturally occurs in meat and animal by-products (except honey) and is essential for creating healthy DNA and red blood cells, plus keeping your hair thick and healthy.
+It’s also near-impossible to achieve the recommended levels of the vital omega-3 essential fatty acids found in oily fish.
 There are three main kinds of omega-3s: EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), which are shown to have the most health benefits, and plant-based ALA (alpha-linolenic acid).
 The body needs to convert ALA (found in flaxseed and chia) into EPA and DHA.
-“However, at our most efficient, conversion is only around 5%,” says Kalinik, so supplementing is your best bet here.
+“However, at our most efficient, conversion is only around 5 percent,” says Kalinik, so supplementing is your best bet here.

 The people featured in this story are not associated with NET-A-PORTER and do not endorse it or the products shown